distrifab/fabchain/README.md

 ## State of the art

-This repo contains the code of the fabchain rollup node's initial beta.
+This repo contains the fabchain rollup node's initial beta.
 We are currently building an API and front-end to allow platforms to have a reference implementation of how to work with the node, which will be published soon.

-The node will also be embedded by the Cosmyx 3D printers so they can receive manufacturing orders from the blockchain.
+The node will also be embedded by the [Cosmyx 3D](https://www.cosmyx3d.com/) printers so they can receive manufacturing orders from the blockchain.

 ## Node operation